easegress-io/easegress/doc/reference/filters.md

 ## Kafka

-The Kafka filter converts HTTP Requests to Kafka messages and send them to Kafka backend.
-The topic of Kafka message comes from HTTP header, if not find, then default topic will be used.
-The payload of Kafka message comes from body of HTTP Request.
+The Kafka filter converts HTTP Requests to Kafka messages and sends them to the Kafka backend.
+The topic of the Kafka message comes from the HTTP header, if not found, then the default topic will be used.
+The payload of the Kafka message comes from the body of the HTTP Request.

 Below is an example configuration.